madrury/madrury.github.io/_posts/2016-06-09-python-extension-modules.markdown

 }
 {% endhighlight %}

 An interesting engeneering question now arises, should we implement the algorithm inline or break out the computation into a seperate, private, function?
 Consider the consesquences of writing the code inline, what would happen if we wrote another function in this module that would like to *call* `primes_primes_less_than`?
-That function would have to *construct* a python argument to pass as `args`, it could not simply pass along the `long`, which seems like a lot of trouble.
+That function could not simply pass along the `long`, it would have to *construct* a python object to pass as `args`, which seems like a lot of trouble.
 If instead, we write a private function `_primes_less_than` which consumes a `long`, then we have the algorithm available to other functions in our C code, a clear win.
 So our python method becomes

 {% highlight c %}
 static PyObject* primes_primes_less_than(PyObject* self, PyObject *args) {